ManjeetKalla11/Manjeet_Kalla-Aspiring-Data-Analyst-Business-Analyst-MBA-in-Marketing-Business-Analytics-/README.md

 Offline viewing, ad-free streaming, and multi-device support to enhance user experience.

-4. Global Terrorism Data Cleaning and Analysis
-Objective:
-This project focuses on cleaning and preparing a large dataset of global terrorism incidents for analysis.
+4. Global Terrorism Data Cleaning and Analysis Objective:This project focuses on cleaning and preparing a large dataset of global terrorism incidents for analysis.
 The dataset contains information on terrorist incidents worldwide, including locations, attack types, targets, and casualties.

 Key Insights: